sourish-rygbee/rygbeeSkillsTest/problem/questionsSet2.md

 # Question 2

-Given two strings reverse, consider the second string as sequence of characters/deleimeters (partition points) and reverse each partition of the first string.
+Given two strings, consider the second string as sequence of characters/deleimeters (partition points) and reverse each partition of the first string.

 __Eg.__